28th August 2019

 Sunscreen is one of the best ways to help protect your skin from the harmful effects of the sun, including premature ageing and skin cancers.

 Applying a good quality SPF50+ sunscreen at least 20 minutes before going outdoors is a must at every point in the year, but especially during summer.

-Make sure to apply one teaspoon to each limb as well as a half-teaspoon each to the face, neck, and ears.
-Reapply every two hours, or as indicated on the label, as well as after swimming, sweating, and towel drying for maximum efficacy.
+Make sure to apply at least one teaspoon to each limb as well as a half-teaspoon each to the face, neck, and ears .
+Reapply every two hours, or as indicated on the label, as well as after swimming, sweating, exercise and towel drying for maximum efficacy.

 View this post on Instagram

 When I ask people if they wear SPF every day, a lot of them say ‘yes there’s SPF 15 in my foundation.’
 The thing is, we are supposed to use a 1/4 teaspoon of SPF for our face and neck to get the factor protection, which doesn’t sound like a lot but as you can see from this video it’s actually loads.
 No one is putting this much foundation on!
 We are also supposed to be reapplying this amount of SPF every few hours if we are out and about 😅